mxagar/tool_guides/docker/docker_howto.md

 	- Official SW providers create and maintain their images, which can be downoaded/pulled and started locally as docker containers
 	- Examples: nginx, ubuntu, python, golang, node, mongodb, postgres, ...
 - We run a container with `docker container run` and the following happens
-	- Docker looks for th eimage locally, if not found, it downloads it from Docker Hub; it is stored in the image cache
+	- Docker looks for the image locally, if not found, it downloads it from Docker Hub; it is stored in the image cache
-	- Latest version is download by default, but we canspecify concrete versions
+	- Latest version is download by default, but we can specify concrete versions
 	- When a container is run, a new layer of changes is generated on the image, the image is not copied
 	- A running container has a virtual IP on a private network and we can forward data to its ports
 	- We can define a `CMD` in the image and pass the command when starting/running the container